 Here’s a Quick Time Table You Can Follow To Get The Best Results!

 Plan your medical exam for a low-stress day.
 Research shows this is a Wednesday, Friday, or Saturday morning.
 Of course, take a look at your schedule and make sure your day is clear.

 It’s also helpful to schedule exam early in the morning, not only because you’re likely less stressed, but fasting over night makes much more sense than throughout your work day.

-Maybe go ahead and make yourself a diet plan for your next two weeks, aiming at reducing high sodium processed foods, and reducing foods with a lot of sugar and complex carbohydrates.
+Maybe go ahead and make yourself a diet plan for your next two weeks, aiming at reducing high sodium processed foods, and reducing foods with a lot of sugar and complex carbohydrates (these can generate hypoglycemic or hyperglycemic responses as your body adjusts its insulin levels).
 Increase your meals with fiber and green vegetables, instead.

 Increase your exercise, or start taking a few walks around the block, if you don’t already exercise.

 Maybe trying to start adding cold showers into your daily routine, or practice controlled breathing techniques.
 Something like yoga or meditation help many people de-stress, but maybe it’s a walk in nature for you.